 I Am A Drinnie

-German-Danish Spring Exhibition, organized by the association KUNST FÜR ANGELN, opens on Sunday, April 19, 2026
+An unusual start of the Art year was the German-Danish Spring Exhibition, organized by the association KUNST FÜR ANGELN

-With a strong German-Danish collaboration, the non-profit association KUNST FÜR ANGELN e.V. opens the 2026 art year.
+With a strong German-Danish collaboration, the non-profit association KUNST FÜR ANGELN opened the 2026 art year

-The major spring exhibition “I Am a Drinnie” (Drinnie is a nickname for an indoor person) will transform the Wittkielhof near Kappeln into a meeting place for contemporary art, cultural exchange, and new perspectives in the border region between Schleswig-Holstein and Denmark throughout April.
+The major spring exhibition “I Am a Drinnie” (Drinnie is a nickname for an indoor person) transformed the Wittkielhof near Kappeln into a meeting place for contemporary art, cultural exchange, and new perspectives in the border region between Schleswig-Holstein and Denmark throughout April and May 2026.

 Art Connects – Across Borders

-In 2026, this collaboration will be further deepened.
-In close cooperation with the Sønderjyllands Art School and under the curatorship of Danish artist and art educator Thomas Lunau, the association presents an exhibition that naturally brings together German and Danish perspectives.
+In 2026, this collaboration has been be further deepened.
+In close cooperation with the Sønderjyllands Art School and under the curatorship of Danish artist and art educator Thomas Lunau, the association presented an exhibition that naturally brings together German and Danish perspectives.

 Voices on the Exhibition

-Ingrid Roosen-Trinks, board member of KUNST FÜR ANGELN e.V., emphasizes:
+Ingrid Roosen-Trinks, board member of KUNST FÜR ANGELN, emphasized:

 “The title ‘I Am a Drinnie’ opens up so many possibilities for interpretation.
 The younger generation in particular feels addressed by the term and finds its very own artistic definition of it.”